-Credit Risk Exposures under Internal Rating Based Approach Internal Rating Based (IRB) Phase Rollout

-As Basel II capital requirement had been effective since the end of 2008 and Basel III capital requirement has been applied since January 2013, TISCO Bank has adopted standardized approach (SA) for credit risk capital calculation in the first year.
-TISCO Bank has been permitted from Bank of Thailand to rollout internal rating based approach (IRB) for credit risk capital calculation from the period of 31 December 2009.
+Credit Risk Exposures under Internal Rating Based Approach Internal Rating Based (IRB) Phase Rollout credit risk capital calculation in the first year.
+TISCO Bank has been permitted from Bank of Thailand to rollout internal rating-based approach (IRB) for credit risk capital calculation from the period of 31 December 2009.
 The detail of phase rollout which was approved by the Bank of Thailand can be provided as follows.